MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/identity-access-management.md

   - Ensure uniformity.
   - Accelerate the implementation process.
   - Enhance the security framework of a hybrid cloud Linux infrastructure.
 - Apply policies uniformly to multiple instances simultaneously.
 Use this approach so that you don't have to use automation to modify each instance in the infrastructure when a change occurs.
 - Support centralized, secure, differentiated instance-level access control by using host-based access control, delegation, and other rules.
 - Centrally manage system-level privilege escalation rules across the identity authority.
-And apply this policy consistently across individual instances and groups of instances within the environment.
+Apply this policy consistently across individual instances and groups of instances within the environment.
 - Support or provide modern automation tooling capabilities to test and consistently implement security configurations across fleets of systems.
 You should design security automation into a hybrid-cloud deployment from the beginning.
 - Support the integration of existing legacy enterprise single sign-on (SSO) capabilities to ease migration burdens, maintain consistency of security operations, and support modern integrations for cloud-based deployments.

 ### Implement authentication